WebGoat/WebGoat/CONTRIBUTING.md

 * If you are making spelling corrections in the docs, don't modify other files.
 * If you are adding new functions don't '*cleanup*' unrelated functions.
 That cleanup belongs in another pull request.

-#### Squash your commits to a single commit

-To keep the history of the project clean, you should make one commit per pull request.
-If you already have multiple commits, you can add the commits together (squash them) with the following commands in Git Bash:

-1. Open `Git Bash` (or `Git Shell`)
-2. Enter following command to squash the recent {N} commits: `git reset --soft HEAD~{N} && git commit` (replace `{N}` with the number of commits you want to squash)
-3. Press <kbd>i</kbd> to get into Insert-mode
-4. Enter the commit message of the new commit
-5. After adding the message, press <kbd>ESC</kbd> to get out of the Insert-mode
-6. Write `:wq` and press <kbd>Enter</kbd> to save the new message or write `:q!` to discard your changes
-7. Enter `git push --force` to push the new commit to the remote repository

-For example, if you want to squash the last 5 commits, use `git reset --soft HEAD~5 && git commit`

 ### Don't mix code changes with whitespace cleanup